-2.2.5 Transmission System Emergencies
+2.5 Transmission System Limitations

 The FPL System Operator shall have an emergency load reduction plan for all identified Interconnection Reliability Operating Limits (IROL's).
-The Florida Reliability Coordinating Council (FRCC) maintains a list of all IROL's within the FRCC Region.
+The FRCC maintains a list of all IROL's within the FRCC Region.
 The FRCC Operating Reliability Subcommittee verifies that a mitigation plan is in place for each IROL identified within the FRCC Region.
-For all FPL IROL's, these mitigation plans describe the actions required (load reduction plan) to be taken by the FPL System Operator in order to resolve the IROL condition within 30 minutes to avoid system separation or a collapse of the FPL Transmission System.
-Typical mitigation plans could include re-dispatch of generation resources, reconfiguration of the Transmission System, following of the NERC Transmission Loading Relief (TLR) procedure, utilization of the FPL Demand Side Management programs, and shedding of firm load.
-Section 2.5 of this plan describes the Emergency Load Management options available for the FPL System Operator Page 9 of 56 to mitigate transmission system emergencies up to and including shedding of firm load.
+For all FPL IROL's these mitigation plans describe the actions required (load reduction plan) to be taken by the FPL System Operator in order to resolve the IROL condition within 30 minutes to avoid system separation or a collapse of the FPL transmission system.
+Typical mitigation plans could include re-dispatch of generation resources, reconfiguration of the Transmission System, following of the NERC Transmission Loading Relief (TLR) procedure, utilization of the FPL Demand Side Management programs, and shedding of Firm Load.
+Section 2.8 of this plan describes the Emergency Load Management options available for the FPL System Operator to mitigate transmission system emergencies up to and including shedding of firm load.
 The FPL System Operator also has several procedures in the FPL System Operations manual to aide in the response of an emergency on the FPL Transmission System.

-Transmission limitations are generally the result of unplanned circumstances.
-These would include the loss of critical transmission lines, circuit breakers, autotransformers, and generating units.
-After performing all available remedial steps a Transmission Operator or Balancing Authority with insufficient generation or transmission capacity shall shed customer load rather than risk uncontrolled failure of components or cascading outages of the interconnection.
+Non-IROL related transmission limitations can also occur and are generally the result of unplanned facility outages such as critical transmission lines, circuit breakers, autotransformers, generating units or a combination thereof.
+After performing all available remedial steps (e.g. execution of FPL Demand Side Management programs as discussed above) if insufficient generation or transmission capacity is still evident, FPL may be required to curtail Firm Load rather than risk uncontrolled failure of components or cascading outages.

-2.3 Organization Roles and Responsibilities
+2.6 Organization Roles and Responsibilities

-The Incident Command System (ICS) organizational structure for a capacity/transmission limitation emergency is shown in fig. 2-1a & 2-1b.
+FPL's Emergency Response Organization incorporates the principles of the National Incident Management System Incident Command System (ICS) organizational structure.
+FPL's ICS structure for a capacity/transmission limitation emergency is shown in fig. 2-1a & 2-1b.
 The ICS structure shown in fig 2-1b is implemented immediately for unanticipated events.
-The System Operator assumes the Incident Commander (IC) role in the initial response notifying System Operations and Distribution management.
-As System Operations management begins to arrive at the System Control Center (SCC), they will begin to fill the roles until the full ICS structure can be established as shown in fig. 2-1a at which point the T&S Vice President may fulfill the role of Incident Commander if the event warrants.
+The System Operator or System Operations management assumes the Incident Commander(IC) role in the initial response notifying System Operations and Distribution management.
+As System Operations management begins to arrive at the System Control Center (SCC), they will begin to fill the roles until the full ICS structure can be established as shown in fig. 2-1a at which point the Vice President Transmission and Substation (T&S) or designee may fulfill the role of Incident Commander if the event warrants.
 Principal notification and communication links for identification and declaration of conditions are shown in fig. 2-2 through fig. 2-6.
-Declaration of the system condition is normally made by the System Operations Department following authorization by the Incident Commander.
-For loss of capacity or transmission, imminent or actual, the diagnosis of the situation and declaration and severity and will be communicated to the Incident Commander as soon as practicable and the appropriate ICS Structure will be activated.
+Declaration of the system condition is normally made by System Operations following authorization by the Incident Commander.
+For loss of generating capacity or transmission limitations, imminent or actual, the diagnosis of the situation and declaration of the condition must be made by the FPL System Operator.
+The actions to be taken will depend on the expected duration and severity and will be communicated to the Incident Commander as soon as practicable and the appropriate ICS Structure will be activated.